CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-9.md

 To complete this challenge successfully:

 - Appropriate integration and configuration of Microsoft Security DevOps GitHub Action.
-- Successful connection of GitHub environment to Microsoft Defender for Cloud.
+- Successful connection of the GitHub environment to Microsoft Defender for Cloud.

 ## Additional Resources: